Skip to main content

 How to Optimize Images

-Many of our clients upload images through a content management system.
-This guide is a reference for them and future clients on how to optimize images for web use.
-Overly large images — both in dimensions and file size — are one of the biggest culprits of slow load times.
-Taking these steps will help keep your websites fast.
+Many clients upload images through a content management system.
+This guide serves as a reference for optimizing images for web use.
+Oversized images—both in dimensions and file size—significantly slow down load times.
+Following these steps keeps websites performing well.

 Choose the correct file format

-• JPG is best for photos or images with many colors
+• JPG works best for photographs or images with many colors

-• PNG is for simple images or non-vector images that need a transparent background
+• PNG is ideal for simple images or non-vector graphics requiring transparent backgrounds

-• SVG is preferred for any vector images (icons, illustrations, your logo)
+• SVG is preferred for vector images (icons, illustrations, logos)

-• WebP is a modern replacement JPG and PNG that results in smaller file sizes (more on this below)
+• WebP is a modern alternative to JPG and PNG that produces smaller file sizes

-• GIF can be used for animations, but we recommend converting to Lottie animations when possible
+• GIF can be used for animations, though converting to Lottie animations is recommended

 Resize dimensions

-1. Identify the size the image appears on the website (you can right click and choose “inspect element” to see to see dimensions in the site code).
-It can be helpful to keep documentation of common image sizes for content producers.
+1. Identify how large the image displays on the website (right-click and select “inspect element” to see code dimensions).
+Maintaining documentation of common image sizes helps content producers.

-2. Resize the image the be double that size.
-So for example, if a blog post thumbnail appears as 400x300 pixels, size the image to be 800x600.
-Doubling the dimensions will ensure that the image appears crisp on high-resolution screens.
+2. Resize the image to double that size.
+For example, if a blog thumbnail appears as 400x300 pixels, resize it to 800x600.
+Doubling dimensions ensures crisp appearance on high-resolution screens.

-Resizing can be done in tools like Photoshop or free tools like Canva and Figma.
+Resizing can be accomplished using Photoshop or free tools like Canva and Figma.

 Compress images

-This can sometimes be done in the same tool you use to resize like Photoshop or Figma (with a plugin).
-Alternatively, there are free sites like https://tinypng.com where you can upload and compress images.
+This can be done in tools like Photoshop or Figma (with plugins).
+Alternatively, free sites like tinypng.com allow image uploads for compression.

-Lastly, consider converting your JPG and PNG files to WebP.
-Most WebP files are about 25% smaller.
-The only reason not to use WebP is that a tiny percentage of browsers don’t support the format (less than 4% at time of writing), but you can create a fallback image for those edge cases.
+Consider converting JPG and PNG files to WebP.
+Most WebP files are approximately 25% smaller.
+The only drawback is that “a tiny percentage of browsers don’t support the format (less than 4% at time of writing),” though fallback images can be created for these cases.
+Our website team handles image optimization as part of every build.